 Address: 4151 North Atlantic Avenue, Cocoa Beach, Florida

-12 Hit the High Seas at Port Canaveral
+11. Hit the High Seas at Port Canaveral

 On the Disney Dream and Disney Wonder, you'll get to explore the many colorful islands of the Bahamas, which include stops at the historic capital city of Nassau (be sure to hit the Straw Market for wonderful handicrafts to bring back home), the sublime out-island of Castaway Cay, and the totally-different vibe of Freeport.
-Of course, on a Disney cruise, the cast of characters will all be there: Goofy, Pluto, Donald, and the rest of the gang.
+Of course, on a Disney cruise, the cast of characters will all be there, including Mickey and Minnie, Goofy, Pluto, Donald, and the rest of the gang.

-Address: 930 Mullet Road, Cape Canaveral, Florida
+Address: 670 Dave Nisbet Drive, Cape Canaveral, Florida

 Where to Stay in Cocoa Beach for Sightseeing